 When I have finished business, I go to find myself in God

-Mary Ward prayed constantly for the freedom to ‘refer all to God’, finding the joy of God’s presence in prayerful silence, in work, in the companionship of her friends, in her triumphs and sorrows.
-An early biography describes one of her faithful companions saying, of Mary Ward that the name Jesus was her first and last word, the beginning and ending of all her prayers.
+Mary Ward was given the grace to experience the freedom to ‘refer all to God’, finding the joy of God’s presence in prayerful silence, in work, in the companionship of her friends, in her triumphs and sorrows.
+An early biography describes oneof her faithful companions saying, of Mary Ward that the name Jesus was her first and last word, the beginning and ending of all her prayers.

 The following is a small collection of prayers and sayings of Mary Ward to guide reflection: